 Digital Cake Concert

-Whilst lockdown has meant we’re not able to deliver our Cake Concerts in person, we have created a Digital Cake Concert for you to enjoy and hope you can share in an afternoon of music with our Teatime Trio from the comfort of your home.
+Whilst lockdown meant we were unable to deliver our Cake Concerts in person, we have created a Digital Cake Concert for you to enjoy and hope you can share in an afternoon of music with our Teatime Trio from the comfort of your home.

 Presented by BSO Associate Hugh Nankivell who will guide you through the concert, this online performance sees a trio of BSO musicians perform a selection of music.
 From popular classical hits to light music, along with interesting facts and conversation starters.